GHSVS-de/plg_system_characterscounterghsvs/README.md

 - Deactivate rude field length settings (`maxlength`).
 Adapt them by activating the counter for concerned fields.
 - Deactivate the non-configurable and restrictive Joomla 4 core character counter.
 - Avoid annoying `JLayout` overrides.
 Yes, this is also possible, but not really flexible to handle.
 - Avoid programming of a custom plugin that does similiar things like this one.
-Yes, this is also possible, but who is able to do that or has the time?
+Yes, this is also possible, but who is able to do that or has the time and desire?

 ## Which fields can be configured
 - On edit pages for `Article`, `Category`, `Menu Item`, `Contact` of standard Joomla: